Side Hustles To Help Pay Your Rising Mortgage Payments

 Table of contents

-• Managing mortgage anxiety in a high interest rate environment can be grueling when you’re stressing about where to get money to pay off your mortgage.
+- Managing mortgage anxiety in a high-interest rate environment can be gruelling when you’re stressed about where to get money to pay off your mortgage.

-• It’s time to be creative about generating an extra income.
+- It’s time to be creative about generating an extra income.
 Take a look at your skills and interests and find a way to monetize them.
-You could freelance, offer tutoring services, start a business, provide pet-sitting services, or rent out a spare room in your house.

 How to Earn Extra Money to Pay Off Your Rising Mortgage Payments

-According to the Canada Mortgage and Housing Corporation (CMHC), Canada’s national housing agency, the average mortgage repayment rose by nearly 18% due to increasing interest rates in 2022.
-No wonder many homeowners are looking for ways to increase their monthly earnings in order to cover their monthly expenses.
+According to the Canada Mortgage and Housing Corporation (CMHC), Canada’s national housing agency, the average mortgage repayment increased by nearly 18% in 2022 due to rising interest rates.
+No wonder many homeowners are seeking ways to boost their monthly income to cover their expenses.
 Let’s look at some of the ways to make money to pay off your mortgage.

 1. Freelancing

 Freelancing is a great way to earn an extra income without taking on a second job.
 You can decide on the number of hours you have to dedicate to freelancing each week and find projects accordingly.
-There are lots of opportunities out there for newbies as well as more experienced professionals, from writing and editing to consulting and project management.
+There are numerous opportunities available for both new professionals and experienced professionals, ranging from writing and editing to consulting and project management.

 The easiest way to find your first freelancing gig is to stay close to your area of expertise or find projects that require your existing skills.
-There are many freelancing platforms such as Upwork, Toptal and Freelancer.com, connecting businesses with independent professionals, making it easier for you to earn a few extra dollars every week.
+There are many freelancing platforms, such as Upwork, Toptal, and Freelancer.com, that connect businesses with independent professionals, making it easier for you to earn a few extra dollars every week.

 2. Renting Out a Room or Property

 Do you have a spare room in your house or an outside building on your property that you could rent out?
-Many homeowners use this to earn extra income every month to go towards their mortgage payments.
-You’re probably aware of the possibility of renting your extra room or independent property on short-term rental platforms such as Airbnb.
-But have you considered other types of rentals, such as office space, filming or photoshoot location or even retreat/workshop/private dinner location rentals?
-Platforms such as Peerspace allow you to list any part of your property and rent it out by the hour, such as this beautiful loft in Toronto.
+Many homeowners use this to earn extra income each month, which can be applied towards their mortgage payments.
+You’re probably aware of the possibility of renting out your extra room or independent property on short-term rental platforms like Airbnb.
+But have you considered other types of rentals, such as office space, filming or photo shoot locations, or even retreats, workshops, or private dinner location rentals?
+Platforms like Peerspace enable you to list any part of your property and rent it out by the hour, such as this beautiful loft in Toronto.

 3. Taking Out Investment Earnings

 Taking out investment earnings can be another option to supplement your income.
-The key is to create a diversified portfolio of investments that will give consistent returns while reducing risks.
-There are many types of investment available such as stocks, bonds, mutual funds, or exchange-traded funds (ETFs).
-Be sure to research all of them and understand the risks that come with them.
+The key is to create a diversified portfolio of investments that yields consistent returns while mitigating risks.
+There are various types of investments available, including stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
+Be sure to research all of them and understand the associated risks.
 In any case, consider hiring a financial advisor to help you work out a good strategy and manage your investments.

 4. Teaching an Online Class